ensonun/eSPH/README.md

 # eSPH
 eSPH is a simple, lightweight 2D SPH code written in MATLAB.
 The method is based on a high-order, low-dissipation Riemann solver SPH architecture.

-It is part of Enson's final year project for a MEng degree at Imperial College London.
-Please refer to my [thesis]() for more information and references.
+It is part of Enson's final year project for his MEng degree at Imperial College London.
+Please refer to my [thesis]() (available soon) for more information and references.

 ## Dependencies